bazelbuild/bazel-skylib/docs/common_settings_doc.md

 string_list_flag(<a href="#string_list_flag-name">name</a>, <a href="#string_list_flag-scope">scope</a>)
 </pre>

-A string list-typed build setting which expects its value on the command line to be given in comma-separated format; for example, `--//my/setting=foo,bar` will be parsed as `["foo", "bar"]`.
+A string list-typed build setting which expects its value on the command line to be given in comma-separated format; for example, `--//my/setting=foo,bar` will be parsed as `['foo', 'bar']`.
 Contrast with `repeatable_string_flag`.
 **ATTRIBUTES**